Last Updated on Jul 2, 2021

-Onscreen Keyboard is an excellent feature of Mac OS X Yosemite, Mavericks and earlier.
-Sometimes in the case of you’ve no keyboard or even some key hasn’t working properly of your external Keyboard, at that time you can do usage of this way.
-You can easily open Keyboard on your Mac Screen through input Menu bar.
-If it not appears into the menu bar list then you’ve to add Keyboard Viewer & Character Viewer from System preferences.
-Follow bellow steps to enable keyboard Viewer and Character Viewer on your Mac Screen.
-You can apply this way for MacBook Pro, iMac and all Apple Mac.
-Because sometime after upgrade Mac OS X many user shout that little key doesn’t work as like before.
+Virtual Keyboard or Onscreen Keyboard is an excellent feature of Mac and Macbook.
+Sometimes in the case of you’ve no keyboard or even some key hasn’t worked properly of your external Keyboard, at that time you can do usage of this way.
+You can easily open a Keyboard on your Mac Screen from Top Mac Menu.
+If it not appears in the menu bar list then you’ve to add Keyboard Viewer & Character Viewer from Keyboard System preferences.
+Follow below steps to enable keyboard Viewer and Character Viewer on your Mac Screen.
+You can apply this way for MacBook Pro, iMac, and all Apple Mac.
+Because sometimes after upgrade Mac OS X many users shout that little key doesn’t work like before.

-Step 1.
+- Step 1.
 Go for, Apple logo from the top Mac Menu.

 - Step 2.
 Select, System Preferences

-Step 3.
-Click On Keyboard
+- Step 3.
+Click On Keyboard > Select “Input Sources“

 Step 5.
 Press the key of keyboard Viewer which you want to type.
 In the case of if you’ve no hard Mac keyboard.

 Use Modifier key or character Viewer, to type special Symbol or character.